James Harper McDonald: Biography

 James McDonald enlisted in the U.S. Navy in October 1920, was discharged three years later and reenlisted in February 1926.
-Trained as a metalsmith, and later as a diver, he was commended in 1928 and 1930 for his excellent diving work.
-McDonald was designated a Master Diver in October 1934.
+Trained as a metalsmith, and later as a diver, he was commended in 1928 and 1930 for his excellent diving work.He was designated a Master Diver in October 1934.
 From May to September 1939, he was heavily involved in rescue and salvage efforts on the USS Squalus.
 Four members of the salvage team were awarded the Medal of Honor for their actions during that operation.
-James McDonald, then a Chief Metalsmith, and three fellow divers (Chief Machinist's Mate William Badders, Chief Torpedoman John Mihalowski, and Chief Boatswain's Mate Orson L. Crandall) received their Medals of Honor from Secretary of the Navy Charles Edison during a ceremony held at the Navy Department offices on January 19, 1940.
+James McDonald, then a Chief Metalsmith, and three fellow divers (Chief Machinist's Mate William Badders, Chief Torpedoman John Mihalowski, and Chief Boatswain's Mate Orson L. Crandall) received their Medals of Honor from Secretary of the Navy Charles Edison .This happened during a ceremony held at the Navy Department offices on January 19, 1940.

 Continuing his Naval service into World War II, McDonald became a commissioned officer.
 He retired after the war with the rank of Lieutenant.

 James Harper McDonald died at the age of 73 and was buried in Fishing Creek Cemetery, Roulette, Pennsylvania.